Tim-xD/tim-xd.github.io/content/posts/sekaictf/notebook-viewer.md

 await page2.goto(url);
 ```

-At first glance, this seems impossible because browser tabs typically can't interact with each other.
+At first glance, this seems impossible, because browser tabs typically can't interact with each other.
 However, let's explore further.

 The first thing I attempted was an XSS attack in the secret note with `?note=<img src=x onerror=alert('XSS') />`, but this didn't work.